accoffin12/streaming-07-FinalMTA/README.md

 MTA_ProducerV1.py
 ```

 Allow the code to run through the lines of the CSV.
-Remember that the process must be itnerupped in the terminal containing the Consumer as it will not terminate on its own.
+Remember that the process must be interrupted in the terminal containing the Consumer as it will not terminate on its own.
 If escape on the Prodcuer is necessary use Ctrl + C.

 **Screenshot Key:**
 1. Producer Terminal